m-cespa/Learning_ML/README.md

 3. PINN:
    Building from the MLP backbone still (stubbornly) in pure NumPy this currently supports a hardcoded autograd to retrieve network derivatives and 2nd derivatives with respect to model inputs (Jacobian & diagonal Hessian) to construct differential Physics Loss functions.
-Finite difference methods for approximating the model derivatives are also supported (used in testing to validate the manual autograd propagation).
-Currently implementing batch normalisation layers to help regularisation problems to do with vanishing/diverging network gradients.

 4. PyTorch projects:
    Folder containing various early PyTorch projects, primarily syntax learning.